 Mr. Kalamata took the floor again.
 “Finally, you can ask kids to vary sentence lengths.
 In my experience, only strong writers at these grade levels can tackle this.
 But for them, it’s magical!
 Here’s how it works.
 Explain that long sentences flow and short sentences punctuate.
 Point it out in texts you’re reading.
 Then let them try it.
 They can make longer sentences by combining two that are related.
 Furthermore, a short sentence can simply be an interjection.”

 Once again, Ms. Sneed busily wrote the idea in her notebook.
 “Why don’t we do this more often?” she thought.
-“I’m becoming a better persuasive writing teacher by the minute.”
+“I’m becoming a better at teaching argumentative writing by the minute.”

 Mr. Kalamata opened a second folder and distributed a parallel sheet.
 “This page shows scaffolding of argumentative writing from fourth to fifth grade.”